CompuTec/computec-docs/docs/processforce/processforce-plugins/pfi.md

 - **Action** – Specifies the type of operation (Add/Update) for each row after uploading an Excel file.
 - **Import Status** – Displays the success or failure of each line's import into SAP Business One.

-## Additional setting of the Computec PFI plugin
+## Parallel import limit configuration

 **CompuTec PFI** plugin includes a feature that lets you control how many records are processed in parallel during import.
 This helps you balance performance and system stability.